-Most of the elements are best served at room temperature so the board can be assembled up to an hour in advance and kept covered at room temperature.
+Most of the elements are best served at room temperature so the board can be assembled up to an hour in advance and kept covered until you’re ready to serve.
 Alternatively, assemble the ingredients (except for breads and crackers) and cover well then refrigerate for a day before serving.
 Add any crackers or bread right before serving to prevent them from drying out or getting soggy.

 Ideas for sharing boards